Blargian/Embedded-Sorting-Algorithms/README.md

-# embedded_sorting_algorithms
+# STM32 Sorting Algorithm Visualizer

-A sorting algorithm visualizer for STM32F746G-DISCO.
+A sorting algorithm visualizer for the STM32F746G-DISCO board using FreeRTOS and TouchGFX.